xbfu/FedVN/README.md

 **TL;DR**: A novel perspective to tackle distribution shifts in federated graph learning through client-specific graph augmentation with virtual nodes.

 **Framework Overview**:
-This figure demonstrates an overview of our proposed FedVN.
+The following figure demonstrates an overview of our proposed FedVN.
 The intuition of FedVN is to let the clients manipulate their local data through learnable graph augmentation strategies in order that the global GNN model can be trained over identical manipulated graph data without any distribution shift across clients.
 To achieve this, the key point is to design a proper scheme for graph augmentation.
 Inspired by recent